Regression modelling of spatiotemporal extreme U.S. wildfires via partially-interpretable neural networks: Extreme point process model

 \subsection{Simulation study}

-We illustrate the efficacy of the bGEV-PP approach by applying it to simulated data; the full details of our study are provided in Appendix~\ref{sim_study}, but we summarise the salient findings here.
-Two simulation studies are conducted; the first investigates the interpretable part of our model and its ability to correctly estimate the linear and additive functions, $m_\mathcal{L}$ and $m_\mathcal{A}$, respectively.
-Appendix~\ref{par_est_sec} illustrates that our approach can accurately estimate $m_\mathcal{L}$ and $m_\mathcal{A}$ assuming EV$\sim${bGEV-PP} and the subsets $\mathbf{x}_\mathcal{L}$ and $\mathbf{x}_\mathcal{A}$ are correctly specified; this is even when $m_\mathcal{L}$ and $m_\mathcal{A}$ are zero everywhere, i.e., the covariates have no effect on the response.
-The second study in Appendix~\ref{misspec_sec} considers the scenario where one of $\theta_i$ or EV is misspecified.
-In both cases, we show that our approach is still able to accurately estimate extreme quantiles.
+{We illustrate the efficacy of the bGEV-PP approach by applying it to simulated data; the full details of our study are provided in Appendix~\ref{sim_study} of the Supplementary Material \citep{papersup}, but we summarise the salient findings here.
+Two simulation studies are conducted; the first investigates estimation of the interpretable function $m_\mathcal{I}(\cdot)$.
+Appendix~\ref{par_est_sec} illustrates that our approach can accurately estimate linear and spline-based representations for $m_\mathcal{I}(\cdot)$, when the interpretable predictor set $\mathbf{x}_\mathcal{I}(s,t)$ is correctly specified; this is the case even when $m_\mathcal{I}(\cdot)$ is zero everywhere, i.e., the interpretable covariates have no effect on the response.
+The second study in Appendix~\ref{misspec_sec} considers the scenario where the PINN structure in \eqref{full_model} or the bGEV-PP response distribution is misspecified.
+In both cases, we show that our approach is still able to accurately estimate extreme quantiles. }